mjuz-iac/website/_articles/use-cases.md

             <label for="slide-13" class="list-group-item list-group-item-action">The editor stops their deployment.
                 <div class="list-group-flush">
                     <label for="slide-14" class="list-group-item list-group-item-action">The wish is undeployed.</label>
-                    <label for="slide-15" class="list-group-item list-group-item-action">The remote connection to the hoster is undeployed.</label>
+                    <label for="slide-15" class="list-group-item list-group-item-action">The remote connection to the provider is undeployed.</label>
                 </div>
             </label>
         </div>